sean-lamont/bait/_docs/environments.md

 # HOList

-The HOList environment from ~paper.
+The [HOList environment](https://arxiv.org/pdf/1904.03241v3.pdf).
 Provides an interactive interface to HOL-Light.
 `environments.HOList.holist_env` provides a wrapper which enables compatibility with the abstract ~End-to-End experiment.